Greece risks running out of cash by April 20, scrambles on reforms

 AIR CLEARED

-Tsipras discussed the reforms with Merkel in Berlin on Monday.
+Tsipras discussed the reforms with German Chancellor Angela Merkel in Berlin on Monday.
 Sakellaridis said that in a four-hour working dinner they discussed only the outline without going into depth.

 Both leaders voiced mutual goodwill during a visit that appeared to have cleared the air after weeks of public acrimony between Athens and Berlin.